arronlorenz/pi-pwr-button/README.md

 Script to handle power events on the X708 UPS for Raspberry Pi.

 Run the `x708-pwr.sh` script as root to monitor the shutdown and reboot buttons.
-The script automatically cleans up the GPIO pins on exit so it can be safely integrated into a service.
+The script uses the modern `gpiod` tools to interact with GPIO lines and automatically releases them on exit so it can be safely integrated into a service.

 Use `x708-softsd.sh` to signal the UPS to cut power after a short delay.
 Pass the delay in seconds as an optional argument (defaults to 4).
-The script must also be run as root.
+The script relies on the `gpioset` tool from `gpiod` and must be run as root.

 ## Triggering a soft shutdown